The Wild Animal Sanctuary offers many exciting internship opportunities in a variety of fields.

-You must be enrolled in a two or four year college or university.
+Interns must be enrolled in a two- or four-year college or university

-You must maintain at least an overall average of “C.”
+Interns must maintain an overall average of at least a “C”

-You must submit a written proposal stating your goals for the internship.
+Interns must submit a written proposal detailing their goals for the internship

-A letter of reference from an advisor or professor (or former employer - if not educational institution related)
+Three references or letters of recommendation (at least one from an advisor or professor if educational institution related)

-Applications should be submitted at least one month before desired start date.
-All interns are required to complete a minimum of 120 hours.
+Applications should be submitted at least one month before the desired start date.

 The Sanctuary currently does not offer medical Internship Opportunities